-We moved our annual concert of Cape Breton music to November this year so Andrea could get accustomed to motherhood before heading out on tour.
-We are so excited to welcome back Andrea and Troy for a concert on Saturday, November 10 at 8:00 PM at the Nelson Town Hall.
+We are so excited to welcome back Andrea and Troy for a concert on Friday, February 21 at 7:30 PM at the Nelson Town Hall.
 Admission is $18/$15(Sr/Jr).

 Two of the finest fiddlers from the East Coast of Canada in concert!

 Andrea Beaton comes from a long line of Beaton and MacMaster musicians, which explains why her music is her own and deeply rooted in the Cape Breton tradition.
 Like her father and grandfather, she is a composer, adding fine new music to the island’s repertoire.

 She tours internationally and is in great demand as a teacher at music camps.
 Her passion for Cape Breton fiddle, piano, step dancing, and comical stories are sure to delight any crowd.